Didymium: Discovery

 In 1874, Per Teodor Cleve deduced that didymium was made up of at least two elements.
-In 1879, Lecoq de Boisbaudran succeeded in isolating samarium, from didymium contained in North Carolinian samarskite.
-Then in 1885, Carl Auer von Welsbach succeeded in separating salts of the last two component elements, praseodymium and neodymium.
-The method used was a fractional crystallization of the double ammonium nitrates from a solution of nitric acid.
+In 1879, Lecoq de Boisbaudran succeeded in isolating a samarium compound for the first time; the compound was isolated from didymium contained in North Carolinian samarskite.
+In 1885, Carl Auer von Welsbach succeeded in separating salts of the last two component elements, praseodymium and neodymium.
+To accomplish this, he used a fractional crystallization of the double ammonium nitrates from a solution of nitric acid.

 Welsbach had decided to name his two new elements "praseodidymium" ("green didymium") and "neodidymium" ("new didymium"), but one syllable was soon dropped from each name.
 Despite being abbreviated in the new elements' names, the untruncated name "didymium" persisted, partly due to its use as an ingredient in glassblowers' goggles, and colored glass.
 The name "didymium" also was retained in mineralogical texts.